Rudolph of France: Reign

 In order to increase his own power, Herbert II of Vermandois used his royal prisoner as a bargaining tool to secure the Archbishopric of Rheims for his son Hugh in 925 and the County of Laon for his son Odo in 927.
 The complaints from Rudolph led Herbert II to bring Charles before William Longsword, the count of Rouen, for homage and then to Rheims to press Charles' claim on Pope John X. In 928 Herbert II finally got possession of Laon, but the next year Charles died at Péronne and Herbert II lost his leverage against Rudolph.

 After defeating Vikings of the Limousin, Rudolph received the allegiance of the Aquitainians and homage from William Longsword, to whom he granted in 933 the islands off the coast of Normandy, now referred to as the Channel Islands.
+Rudolph was not fully recognized as king in the south until the death of Charles the Simple in captivity on 7 October 929.
+Private charters from the south date the start of his reign from this point.

 In 929 Rudolph attempted to reduce the power of Duke Ebalus of Aquitaine.
 He withdrew from him access to Berry, and in 932 granted the title of prince of Gothia to the count of Toulouse, Raymond Pons, and his brother of Rouergue, Ermengol.
 He also transferred the County of Auvergne to Raymond.
 Moreover, the territory of the march which was under the control of the lord of Charroux was transformed into an independent county.
 Later, however, Rudolph was campaigning with Ebalus in the south to eradicate the last Viking strongholds there.
 He then proceeded aggressively against Herbert II, marching into Rheims and replacing Hugh with Artald in 931.
 Then, joined by Hugh the Great, Rudolph burned Herbert's fortresses and cornered him in Château-Thierry, where he had first imprisoned Charles, from 933 to 934.
 The two made peace in 935 and Rudolph fell ill, dying a few months later on 14 or 15 January 936, leaving no sons.